Rescues and handling kites

 Boat rescue - kitesurfer not packed down

-- Once on the boat, the kite can be retrieved by pulling the front lines into the boat until the kite can be grasped then deflated.
+Once on the boat, the kite can be retrieved by an experienced kite handler by pulling only the front lines into the boat until the kite can be grasped by the leading edge then deflated.

-- The kitesurfer can also be fully detached from their kite and the kite later retrieved (see next section).
+The kitesurfer can also fully detach from their kite and the kite be retrieved later (see next section).

 While normal maritime procedures is to approach someone in the water from downwind to avoid the boat getting blown onto the person, this would expose a boat to a high risk of entangling lines in the propeller, as the kite and lines will be downwind of the kiter.
 It is therefore better to approach the kiter in the water from cross wind or from downwind at an angle with great caution.